pbaylis/pbaylis.github.io/_posts/2017-02-03-fe-int-support.md

 title:  "Dealing with a lack of support in fixed effect-dummy variable combinations"
 date:   2017-02-03
 categories: econometrics r
+publish: false
 ---

+_Update (May 2018): I think this was mostly based dumb and confusing.
+Not currently published._

 Suppose we want to estimate the effect of, say, binned temperature \\( T_1, T_2, T_3 \\) on an outcome \\( y \\), but we suspect that there are different effects in different regions \\( R_a, R_b \\).
 Because we want to test if the effects are statistically different by region, we'd prefer to do this in the same regression.
 Here's the regression model we would run: